Role outline and purpose

 - Excellent presentation and facilitation skills, demonstrable knowledge of learning theory and experience in designing and developing engaging learning interventions.

 - Expertise in the use of learning technologies and committed to the ongoing development of capabilities in this area.

 - Ability to embed Equity, Diversity and Inclusion within all objectives that report into this department.

 Behaviours and competencies:

-- Demonstrates a commitment to the values of the Trussell Trust.
+- Demonstrates a strong, visible passion and commitment to the Trussell Trust and its strategic objectives.

 The Trussell Trust is a charity that works to end the need for food banks.
 It is founded on and shaped by Christian principles.

 We recognise that we have under-represented groups within our workforce.
-As part of our commitment to diversity and equality of opportunity we are actively encouraging applications from under-represented groups such as returning parents or carers who are re-entering work after a career break, people who are LGBTQIA+, from racially minoritized communities such as Black, Asian and Minority Ethnic backgrounds, with a disability, impairment, learning difference or long-term condition, with caring responsibilities, from different nations and regions and those with a lived experience of poverty as well as any other under-represented group in our workforce.
+As part of our commitment to diversity and equality of opportunity we are actively encouraging applications from under-represented groups such as returning parents or carers who are re-entering work after a career break, people who are LGBT+, from Black, Asian and Minority Ethnic backgrounds, with a disability, impairment, learning difference or long-term condition, with caring responsibilities, from different nations and regions and those with a lived experience of poverty as well as any other under-represented group in our workforce.
 We are committed ensuring the safety and protection of our employees from all forms of harm.

 How to apply

-Please submit your application no later than 10pm on 14th February 2023 .
+Please submit your application no later than 9am 1st December.
 We reserve the right to close early or extend this date depending on the number of applicants.